friendly/Guerry/cran-comments.md

 0 errors | 0 warnings | 1 note

-## Version 1.7.3
+## Version 1.7.4

 * This is a minor release to fix a problem arising from the new release of `spdep` when `rgeos` is not installed.
+It also fixes some minor problems that arose from CRAN testing of the previous submission, v 1.7.3.

 The present version passes CMD check both with and without `rgeos`.
 It also passes with the development version of `spdep` with and without `rgeos`.